 Lentils are used to cook many different dishes around the world.
 For example, lentil curry is an everyday staple eaten with both rice and roti throughout India.
 Lentils are often combined with rice due to its similar cooking time.
 In Europe as well as in North and South American countries, lentils are commonly also fortify nutritious soups and salads.

-Among continents, North American countries sold the highest dollar worth of exported lentils during 2018 with shipments valued at $945.2 million or 57.5% of the overall total.
-In second place were exporters in Asia at 24.5% while 10.7% of worldwide lentils shipments originated from Oceania led by Australia, well ahead of Europe’s lentil suppliers at 6.3%.
-Much smaller percentages of exported lentils came from Africa (0.9%) trailed by Latin America (0.1%) excluding Mexico.
+Among continents, suppliers located in North American countries sold the highest dollar worth of exported lentils during 2019 with shipments valued at $1 billion or 62.6% of the overall total.
+In second place were exporters in Asia at 17.2% while 12.8% of worldwide shipments of lentils originated from Oceania mostly Australia, ahead of Europe’s lentil suppliers at 7.2%.
+Much smaller percentages of exported lentils came from Africa (0.2%) trailed by Latin America (0.1%) excluding Mexico.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 071340 for dried and shelled lentils.